pankod/next-boilerplate/README.md

 Thanks to its plugin-based structure, you can easily [add your own best-practices](https://pankod.github.io/superplate/docs/development/creating-a-plugin).

 For now, [superplate](https://github.com/pankod/superplate) only creates project starter boilerplates for Next.js apps as a default UI Framework option.
-Other frameworks integration will be added soon.
+Other frameworks will be added soon.

 <br/>